gaucho1978/BACCAble/docs/architecture/MENU_UX.md

 autorepeat.
 A gap longer than 300 ms in button reports requires a fresh release.
 Releasing RES after a hold does not select another item.

-Main menu: **Favorites → Readings → Functions → Settings → Information**.
+Main menu: **Favorites → Readings → Actions → Settings → Information**.
 Reading groups: All readings, Engine, Temperatures, Battery, DPF / AdBlue, Performance, Other.
 Empty lists show `No pages` or `No favorites`; returning still works.
 The main menu and group list show position counters; editors use full labels.